The Best Way to Grind Sticky Weed: Tips and Techniques

 • Break up your sticky buds into smaller pieces and place them in the coffee grinder

-• Grind the weed in short bursts, pulsing the grinder to prevent overheating and ensure a consistent grind.
+• Grind the herbs in short bursts, pulsing the grinder to prevent overheating and ensure a consistent grind.

-• Check the grind periodically to avoid grinding the weed too fine.
+• Check the grind periodically to avoid grinding the herbs too fine.

-• Once you're satisfied with the consistency, carefully transfer the ground weed into a container.
+• Once you're satisfied with the consistency, carefully transfer the ground herbs into a container.

 • Remember to clean the coffee grinder after use to maintain its performance.